 This allows the models to be much more complex as a multitude of factors can enter the model.
-This is often great but it can mean that we don’t really understand what is going on.
+This is often great but it can also mean that we don’t really understand what is going on.
 There are just a lot of factors interacting in a way that isn’t clear to the outside observer.
 As I said machine learning predicts not explains

 The end of the book tackles the big question we all want to know the answer to.
 Will AI end the world?
 Probably wisely they punt on the big question but suggest traditional economic models may help us understand the AI we are creating.
 The machines have goals and will pursue these relentlessly.
-In this they actually resemble the weird Homo Economicus models used in traditional economic theory.
+In this machines actually resemble the weird Homo Economicus models used in traditional economic theory.
 Perhaps Homo Economicus does now exist — “H.E.” is just an AI.

 Read: Ajay Agrawal, Joshua Gans, and Avi Goldfarb (2018) Prediction Machines: The Simple Economics of Artificial Intelligence, Harvard Business Review Press